Penn Line: Service

-The MTA has plans to extend the Penn Line to Newark station in Delaware to connect with the Wilmington/Newark Line of SEPTA or even further north to 30th Street Station in Philadelphia.
-The PRR's commuter route had run as far north as Philadelphia until the early 1960s.
+The MTA has plans to extend the Penn Line to Newark station in Delaware via a revived Elkton station to connect with the Wilmington/Newark Line of SEPTA, or even further north to 30th Street Station in Philadelphia.
+The Pennsylvania Railroad's commuter route had run to Philadelphia until the early 1960s.

-The MTA funds a local bus connection between Newark and Baltimore with a transfer at Elkton station.
-A bill in Maryland awaiting the signature of Governor Larry Hogan would extend MARC service from Perryville to Newark.
-In 2020, Representative Edward Osienski and Senator Stephanie Hansen cosponsored a resolution to the Delaware General Assembly that will add commuter rail service between Newark and Perryville, involving an extension of MARC service to connect with SEPTA at Newark and provide an alternate to Amtrak for Delaware residents wanting to travel to Baltimore and Washington, D.C.
+The MTA currently funds a local bus connection between Newark and Baltimore, with a transfer at Elkton.
+In 2020, Delaware State Representative Edward Osienski and State Senator Stephanie Hansen cosponsored a resolution to the Delaware General Assembly that would add commuter rail service between Newark and Perryville, involving an extension of MARC service to connect with SEPTA at Newark.
 This resolution will be introduced into the Delaware General Assembly in 2021.

-Longer-term plans include construction of new track and extending the line past Washington Union Station to L'Enfant Plaza station and into northern Virginia.
-The Purple Line light rail system, under construction as of 2022, will connect to all three MARC lines; the transfer to the Penn Line will be at New Carrollton.
+Longer-term plans include construction of new track and extending the line past Washington Union Station to L'Enfant Plaza station in Washington and from there into northern Virginia.
+The Purple Line light rail system (slated to open in 2027) will connect to all three MARC lines; the transfer to the Penn Line will be at New Carrollton.